Quantumness and thermodynamic uncertainty relation of finite-time Otto cycle

-Then, the question becomes, ``When does the quantum Otto cycle start to become more reliable (with less relative errors of work) than the classical Otto cycle?".
-Figure~\ref{fig:contour} shows a contour plot of the ratio of quantum to classical relative errors of work, $\epsilon_{_{\hat W}}/\epsilon_{_{W}}$ as the function of the summation of two adiabatic process times and the summation of two isochoric process times only when neither Otto cycle diverges.
+Then, we arrive at the following question: ``When does the quantum Otto cycle start to become more reliable (with less relative errors of work) than the classical Otto cycle?".
+Figure~\ref{fig:contour} shows a contour plot of the ratio of quantum to classical relative errors of work, $\epsilon_{_{\hat W}}/\epsilon_{_{W}}$, as a function of the summation of two adiabatic process times and the summation of two isochoric process times only when neither Otto cycle diverges.

 In Fig.~\ref{fig:contour}, the orange regions represent that the quantum Otto cycle is more reliable than the classical cycle, while the green regions represent that the classical Otto cycle is more reliable than the quantum one.
 If the ratio is over the quasistatic value, then we color it with light blue.
-The oval pattern originates from resonance phenomena, Eq.~\eqref{eq:resonance} and this pattern is determined by the frequency of harmonic potential~\cite{Insinga2016Thermodynamical}.
+The oval pattern originates from resonance phenomena, Eq.~\eqref{eq:resonance} and this pattern is determined by the frequency of the harmonic potential~\cite{Insinga2016Thermodynamical}.

 From Fig.~\ref{fig:contour}, we observe that the orange-colored region is located only below the certain value of $\tau_{\rm c}+\tau_{\rm h}$ (the total isochoric time), $\tau_{\rm c}^*+\tau_{\rm h}^{*}$, which depends on the value of the heat conductance $\gamma$ and is almost independent of $\tau_{\rm ch}+\tau_{\rm hc}$ (the total adiabatic time).
 To discuss the region where the quantum relative error becomes smaller than the classical one, we measure the $\gamma$ dependency of $\tau_{\rm c}^*+\tau_{\rm h}^*$.
 In Fig.~\ref{fig:scaling}, without loss of generality, we fix the total adiabatic time and take $\tau_{\rm c}^*+\tau_{\rm h}^*$ as the value of the total isochoric time, above which no orange color is observed~\footnote{More specifically, the ratio of the quantum relative error to the classical one is smaller than 1}.